St. Martin de Porres Church, Belize City

-St. Martin de Porres Catholic Church is a Roman Catholic parish on the southwest side of Belize City, Belize, Central America.
+St. Martin de Porres Catholic Church is a parish of the Roman Catholic Church on the southwest side of Belize City, Belize.

 Foundation

 In 1968 Jesuit Fr.
 Bill Messmer, pastor of St. Ignatius Church in South Belize City, opened a school to accommodate students in the west part of his parish.
-Jesuit Fr.
-Thomas Thro began celebrating Mass in homes in the area and in 1971 construction began on a building to accommodate a church on the ground floor and rectory above, the beginning of St. Martin de Porres parish.
+Another Jesuit, Fr.
+Thomas Thro, began celebrating Mass in homes in the area and in 1971 construction began on a building to accommodate a church on the ground floor and rectory above, the beginning of St. Martin de Porres parish.
 St. Martin was chosen as the church’s patron because of his lifelong care for the poor.